dotnet/msbuild/documentation/design/interactive-package-references.md

     * (long term) For code generators we can extend SourceLink to add info to symbol file what code generator was used and store it on symbols server (or in Executable Image Search Path location)
     * project files - ??? (though one)

+  * The `Option B` might not have acceptable success rate - it is still very appealing option if combined with other approach.

  * Discrepancies between the `PackageReference` and `ProjectReference` configurability and behavior (different metadata support, different behavior for some of the same metadata, different layout of the the bin outputs yielding some assumptions breaks, nuget support for packaged props/targets, etc.)

+    Possible solutions:
-    Possible solutions: Those differences needs to be researched/catalogued and categorized first, then we can decide what to consolidate and what will not be explicitly supported.
+      * Those differences needs to be researched/catalogued and categorized first, then we can decide what to consolidate and what will not be explicitly supported.
+Investigation item: #8507
+      * It might be beneficial to perform analysis of usage prevalence of the individual metadata.
+Investigation task: #8521

 **_Extensive research needed for this subproblem._**